MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## What Are You Up To Lately?

 I retired a couple years ago and my wife also retired, so we have been spending a lot of time at home, helping our children out with their lives and taking care of our parents.
-It’s quite an ordinary life, really.
+It’s an ordinary life, really.
 We have a couple grandchildren and we get to see them often.

 As far as music, I play very regularly at church.
 I play a lot of guitar now, and some bass, with some drums as needed.
 Our church is about 100 people with 4 drummers (not at the same time like King Crimson), so I don’t play drums very much.
 A couple of them are quite good.
 For the most part, I volunteer and participate where I am needed.
 I fill the gaps.